Paul Zarifopol: Origins and early life

 The future critic was born in Iași to Paul (Pavel) Zarifopol, or "Zarifopoulo", and his wife Elena (née Culiano).
 His paternal family had attested Greek, and more generically "southern" or Balkan, roots.
 Originally horse traders and assignees for Ottoman Turks settled in Moldavia, they were elevated into the Moldavian boyar nobility after 1850.

 On his mother's Culiano side, Paul was related to prestigious literary and political figures.
-One of Elena's brothers was Nicolae Culianu, the boyar, astronomer, and doyen of Junimea literary society, great-grandfather of the religious scholar-novelist Ioan Petru Culianu.
+One of Elena's brothers was Nicolae Culianu, the boyar, astronomer, and doyen of the Junimea literary society, great-grandfather of the religious scholar-novelist Ioan Petru Culianu.
 His other maternal uncle, who remained closest to Elena, was jurist Ștefan "Nei" Stamatiu-Culianu, also a Junimea man.
 A sister of theirs, Maria Nanu, was the wife of landowner Gheorghe Nanu—making Paul Jr a first cousin of poet D. Nanu.

 The elder Zarifopol managed the estates of Moldavian Prince Mihail Sturdza in Cristești.
 It was there that he and Elena met.
 According to scholar Elena Vulcănescu, it is possible that Paul Jr was not his natural son, but born to Elena from a liaison with General Grigore Sturdza, heir to the Sturdza estate.
 Zarifopol eventually bought for himself the baroque manor and Sturdza property at Cârligi, near Roman, then a townhouse in Iași, where he and Stamatiu-Culianu managed Borta Rece tavern.
 His brothers George and Ștefan Zarifopol both had careers in local politics—the former, a Paris-trained agronomist, as a Prefect, the latter as a delegate to Chamber.
 Paul Sr was the great-uncle of poet Dimitrie Anghel; another of his nephews, Alexandru Zarifopol, was the adoptive father of writer Alexandru Paleologu.